European conger: Description and behaviour

-The body is very long, anguilliform, without scales.
+The body is very long, anguilliform, and is without scales.
 The colour is usually grey, but can also be blackish.
 The belly is white.
 A row of small white spots is aligned along the lateral line.
 The head is almost conical, and slightly depressed.
 The snout is rounded and prominent, with lateral olfactory holes.
 The large gill openings are in the lateral position.
 The conical teeth are arranged in rows on the jaws.
-The dorsal and anal fins are confluent with caudal fin.
+The dorsal and anal fins are confluent with the caudal fin.
 Pectoral fins are present, while ventral fins are absent.

 Conger eels have habits similar to moray eels.
 They usually live amongst rocks in holes, or "eel pits", sometimes in one hole together with moray eels.
 They come out from their holes at night to hunt.
 These nocturnal predators mainly feed on fish, cephalopods, and crustaceans, although they are thought to scavenge on dead and rotting fish, as well as actively hunt live fish.
 Congers can be aggressive to humans, and large specimens can pose a danger to divers.